rust-in-blockchain/rust-in-blockchain/draft/Rust in Blockchain #6 - Nov 2019.md

 **#6 - Nov 2019**

-Welcome to the #6 edition of Rust in Blockchain, the hypest newsletter about the hypest combination of technologies.
+Welcome to the #6 edition of Rust in Blockchain, the hypest newsletter about the hypest tech.
 [Previous: #5](https://rustinblockchain.org/2019/11/07/rust-in-blockchain-5-october-2019/).

 &nbsp;